Daihatsu Move: Sixth generation (LA150; 2014)

 The sixth-generation Move was introduced in Japan in December 2014, along with the third-generation Stella.
 This generation features a lightweight high-rigidity body structure with a reinforced underbody, improved suspension system, and a power mode-switching steering switch that allows drivers to change the control of the engine and CVT at the touch of a button.
-It has a derivative called Move Canbus.
+It has a derivative called the Move Canbus.

 Fuel economy is claimed at 31 km/L while turbocharged models (Custom models only) delivering 27.4 km/L.

+The sixth-generation Move was discontinued in June 2023 along with several other Daihatsu models, amidst the scandal involving rigged safety tests at Daihatsu.